CurrencyCloud/currencycloud-python/README.rst

         beneficiary = currencycloud.Beneficiary.create(<params>)
         conversion = currencycloud.Conversion.create(<params>)
         payment = currencycloud.Payment.create(<params>)

+**Note:** This works in multithreaded environments by using |local storage|.
+It's important that logic is not switched to a different thread within the `with` statement.

 Alternatively, you can just add ``on_behalf_of`` to the call parameters, for example: